Abdelrhman941/numpy/README.md

 ## 📚 Exercises
 - **100 NumPy Questions & Solutions** (From [numpy-100](https://github.com/rougier/numpy-100))
 - Explore the `exercises` folder for practical examples and exercises to enhance your NumPy skills.
 The `numpy_exercises.ipynb` file contains various problems and solutions to help you practice and master NumPy.

----
-✅ **This repository is a work in progress.
-Stay tuned for updates!** 😊